Fener Balat Walking Tour 2018

 Due to their cultural importance that I’ve summarized above, Cibali, Fener, and Balat neighborhoods must definitely be visited.
 However, such neighborhoods that are so rich in terms of culture and history should be visited under the guidance of an experienced and knowledgeable tour guide.

 This is mainly because every street and even every building has its own story and a private tour guide with a nice presentation will make your visit more enjoyable and meaningful.

-The Places to Visit at Cibali Neighborhood
+Places to Visit in Cibali Neighborhood Istanbul

 1st Part of Fener Balat Walking Tour

 Fener-Balat tours start in front of Kadir Has University.
 Cibali Tobacco Factory, the symbol of Cibali neighborhood is today’s Kadir Has University.